Cynthia Moe-Lobeda, a well-known Lutheran ethicist, holds a joint appointment at Pacific Lutheran Theological Seminary and CDSP.

 B.A.
 St. Olaf College, Northfield, MN.

-Dr. Moe-Lobeda's areas of scholarship and teaching include: the ethical dimensions of economic globalization, the climate crisis as related to race and class, environmental racism, moral agency and hope, the ethical implications of resurrection and incarnation, public/political theology, Earth ethics, eco-feminist theology, faith-based resistance to systemic injustice, the role of Bible in ethics, theo-ethical method.
+Dr. Moe-Lobeda's areas of scholarship and teaching include: the ethical dimensions of economic globalization, the climate crisis as related to race and class, environmental racism, moral agency and hope, the ethical implications of resurrection and incarnation, public/political theology, Earth ethics, eco-feminist theology, faith-based resistance to systemic injustice, the role of Bible in ethics, and theo-ethical method.

 International Presentations and Consultations